Published 7/02/2026

 Is wastewater being discharged through the short outfall? |

-As at 7 February. there was no wastewater discharge from short outfall pipe.
+The last wastewater discharge from the short outfall pipe was on February 5.
+However, it is likely to be utilised again in the event of heavy rain as the plant is still not operational.
 Focus remains on increasing the volume of wastewater flow through the long outfall pipe as much as possible.
 The long outfall pipe is 1.8km in length, about 1km offshore.

 |